-The conference committee consists of subject matter experts with decades of experience, representing the three key elements - users, industry and academia in the Undersea Defence community.
+The conference committee consists of subject matter experts with decades of experience in simulation and technology for military training, representing the three key elements - users, industry and academia.

-Through a rigorous review process, the committee select abstract proposals that address the most pressing issues in undersea defence and will generate engaging discussions among the diverse conference audience.
+Through a rigorous review process, the committee select abstract proposals that address the most pressing issues for technological advancements in military training and will generate engaging discussions among the diverse conference audience.

-If your Abstract Proposal is chosen, you will be assigned a committee member who will guide you through the creation process of your Paper and Slides and moderate your session on the day of the event.
-All Technical Papers and Presentation Slides, including videos must be reviewed by your session moderator and will be published before the conference.
+If your Abstract Proposal is chosen, you will be assigned a committee member who will guide you through the creation process of your Technical Paper and Presentation Slides and moderate your session on the day of the event.
+All Technical Papers and Presentation Slides, including videos must be reviewed by your session moderator and will be published after the conference.
 This is a requirement for participating in the conference.